PolyU study finds south China has become more vulnerable to flash droughts that develop in a shorter time amid climate change

-HONG KONG SAR - Media OutReach - 20 April 2022 - Hong Kong and other southern parts of China are known to be vulnerable to typhoons, rainstorms and floods.
+HONG KONG, April 20, 2022 /PRNewswire/ -- Hong Kong and other southern parts of Mainland China are known to be vulnerable to typhoons, rainstorms and floods.
 But a new study by researchers at The Hong Kong Polytechnic University (PolyU) has shown a growing risk of flash droughts that has been overlooked; these droughts are also developing at a faster rate in the region and the rest of the world amid climate change.

 Dr WANG Shuo, Assistant Professor of PolyU's Department of Land Surveying and Geo-Informatics, who led the research, said the nature of flash droughts, characterised by rapid onset in less than a month and a fast depletion of water availability, means there are less early warning indicators for impact preparation, potentially causing more severe impacts on agriculture and society than slowly evolving droughts.